Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 IntelGraphicsDMVTFixup

-Patch to change the required amount of dedicated memory (DMVT) for Intel HD Graphics Broadwell and above.
+Patch to change the required amount of allocated memory (DMVT) for Intel HD graphics Broadwell and higher.

-Recommended only if you cannot change your DMVT.
+Recommended to be used only if you are unable to change your DMVT.

-You also need to turn off the patches that allowed you to bypass this, and rebuild the cache.
+You also need to disable the patches that allowed you to bypass this and rebuild the cache.

 Project page - github.com.